Ragnt/AngryOxide/README.md

 More architectures will be added as I confirm there is no endianess-related issues associated with them.

+You can get information about howw to use the tool in the [User Guide](https://github.com/Ragnt/AngryOxide/wiki/User-Guide).

 ## Features

 - Active state-based attack engine used to retrieve relevent EAPOL messages from Access Points and clients.